This recipe from Bistro by Sharon O’Connor is courtesy of the celebrated Paris bistro La Poule au Pot.

 3 cups shredded Gruyere or Swiss cheese

-- In a large, heavy pot over high heat, heat the oil until almost smoking.
-Add the onions and reduce heat to medium.
-Cook the onions for 30 minutes, or until they are soft and an even deep golden brown; stir frequently with a wooden spoon and scrape up all the browned bits from the bottom of the pan.
+- In a large, heavy pot over high heat, add the olive oil or butter and heat until hot or melted.
+Stir in the onions and salt and reduce the heat to medium-high.
+Cook, stirring occasionally with a wooden spoon, for about 45 minutes, or until the onions are an even deep mahogany brown; scrape up all the browned bits from the bottom of the pan as your cook.

-- Pour in the wine, raise heat to high, and boil until the soup is reduced by one third.
-Stir in the stock or broth and bring to a boil.
-Reduce heat to medium-low and simmer for 20 to 30 minutes.
-Season with salt and pepper.
-(You can refrigerate the soup, covered for up to 3 days; bring to a simmer before continuing.)
+- Pour in the wine, raise the heat to high, and boil until the soup is reduced by one third.
+Stir in the stock and bring to a boil.
+Reduce heat to medium, and simmer for 20 minutes.
+Season with salt and pepper to taste.
+(At this point you can refrigerate the soup, covered for up to 3 days; bring to a simmer before continuing.)

-- Preheat the broiler.
-Place 8 deep ovenproof soup bowls or crocks on a baking sheet.
-Ladle the soup into the bowls, add a slice of the bread to each bowl, and generously sprinkle the shredded cheese on top.
-Broil for 3 to 4 minutes, or until the cheese is golden and bubbling.
+- Place a rack in the top third of the oven and preheat the broiler.
+Slice country bread into rounds that will fit into the mouth of your soup bowls.
+Place deep ovenproof soup bowls or crocks on a baking sheet.
+Ladle the soup into the bowls, about 1 inch to the top.
+Add a slice of bread to each bowl, and sprinkle the shredded cheese on top.
+Broil for 1 to 2 minutes, or until the cheese is golden and bubbling.
 Serve immediately.